Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.2.md

 ## Major Changes

+- New Halloween stalker type: Bobby.
-- Added new game mode: Halloween Mean Bingo Machine.
+- Added new game mode: Mr. Page's Horrifying Bingo Machine.
 - Fixed and/or Limited Save modes now get emergency autosaves for crashes and when exiting the game, same as WaltonWare Hardcore.

 ## Minor Changes